daweibai/PCBS-langevo/README.md

                     rules["B"][b2][a+1] = substr_finder(utter[b][a],utter[b2][a])[1]
 ```

-a production function, that takes the number of utterances (that will be defined as 50) and returns a 5x5 space of utterance:
+a production function, that takes the number of utterances (that will be defined as 50) and returns a 5x5 space of utterance.
+Notice that the generated strings can be longer than 10 characters, which is a bug that I haven't fixed.
+Also, when multiple strings are produced for the same meaning (there are 50 strings for 25 meanings, for there are necessarily meanings receiving more than one string), only the last one is kept.
+In Kirby's model, he kept the shortest:
 ```
 def production(n_of_utter):
 #produce utterances.
 If there's a rule, produce as the rule says.
 If there isn't, generate random string